 Flavor That Holds Up in Gummies

 Gummy supplements don’t fail because the flavor wasn’t “strong enough” on day one.
-More often, they fail because the best parts of the flavor profile quietly disappear during cooking, holding, depositing, and storage-until what’s left tastes flat, overly sweet, or oddly one-note.
+More often, the best parts of the flavor profile quietly disappear during cooking, holding, depositing, and storage—until what’s left tastes flat, overly sweet, or oddly one-note.

-From a manufacturing perspective, the real skill isn’t dumping in more flavor.
+From a manufacturing perspective, the real skill isn’t just piling on more flavor.
 It’s protecting what you already paid for.
-A useful way to think about it is a volatility budget: every minute of heat exposure, oxygen contact, and moisture movement “spends” your top notes.
-If you manage that budget well, you can make a gummy taste brighter and more consistent without inflating flavor load or creating perfumey off-notes.
+Think of it as a volatility budget: every minute of heat exposure, oxygen contact, and moisture movement spends your top notes.
+Manage that budget well, and you can make a gummy taste brighter and more consistent without inflating flavor load or creating perfumey off-notes.

-The under-discussed reality: most flavor is lost, not missing
+The reality: most flavor is lost, not missing

 • Time at temperature after flavor addition